christianblais/tableize/README.md

 * Extras

-    Let's say `author` is a relation, and you want to show his first name and last name as separate columns.
+    Let's say `author` is a relation, and you want to show his first name and last name as two separate columns.
 The following would works:

         table_for do |t|
             t.column "First name", :author do |author|